The bluebell woods of Clumber

 You walk through this old woodland covered with seasonal bluebells before crossing arable fields and passing the old school house.
 You then walk down a section of Lime Tree Avenue and through another area of woodland heading towards Clumber Lake.
 Following the lakeside path will take you back to your starting point.

-Starting from Hardwick Village car park, walk out of the car park with the farm on your right and up through the village of Hardwick.
+Make your way from the main visitor car park towards Hardwick village, via the lakeside path.
+Once there, start with the farm on your right and walk up through the village of Hardwick.
 The village was originally for the workers on the estate during the time Clumber was owned by the Dukes of Newcastle.
 Walking through the village, you walk past an old red phone box and a green post box; both are still used.
 A short distance after the second speed ramp you can see the War Memorial on the right.

 Across the road from the War Memorial are the buildings of the old kennels built in 1896 in which the Duchess of Newcastle kept a selection of dogs.
 At one time the kennels housed 20 Clumber Spaniels, 30 Borzois, 25 fox terriers and an American wolf.
 The building is now home to a microbrewery supplying local pubs with a variety of beers.